How to Increase Customer Lifetime Value: 12 Proven Strategies for E-commerce

 • Pre-dunning alerts before card expiration

-• Account updater services that automatically refresh expired card details
+• Account updater services that refresh expired card details automatically

 • Grace periods that keep subscriptions active during payment resolution